asweigart/pypi-search-rez-filter-browser-plugin/README.md

 ## About the Filtered Packages

 The PyPI Search Rez Filter plugin makes no claims of quality or judgements about individual packages.
 There are mature, high-quality packages from reputable developers that may get filtered because of the metrics the plugin uses.
 Being filtered is not a guarantee of low-quality, nor is not being filtered an indicator of reliability.
 These are rough metrics for users of this optional browser plugin.
+If you want your package to be added to the allow list in the next plugin release, either send me an email [al@inventwithpython.com](mailto:al@inventwithpython.com) or publish a new release of your package with a description greater than 200 characters.